A probation violation is an offense occurring when you break any of the conditions a court assigned in conjunction with your probation.

 One or more of your probationary conditions likely included participation in some kind of rehabilitation or diversion program appropriate to the crime(s) of which you were convicted.
 When you successfully complete those programs, you receive documentation saying so.

-In the event you have completed the program successfully and within required time constraints, the court may forgive the violation on the new condition that you submit the proper documentation within a certain time frame.
+In the event you have completed the program successfully and within the required time constraints, the court may forgive the violation on the new condition that you submit the proper documentation within a certain time frame.

 VIOLATION: Positive Test Results | DEFENSE: There’s a Valid Reason